-We are excited to share that the Saratoga Springs City School District will open registration in January for our 2024-2025 Universal Pre-Kindergarten (UPK) Programs.
+We are excited to share that the Saratoga Springs City School District will open April 1 for our 2025-2026 Universal Pre-Kindergarten (UPK) Programs.
 UPK programs offer a tuition-free preschool experience to help prepare our youngest learners to enter kindergarten.
-To be eligible for UPK, your child must turn 4 on or before December 1, 2024.
+To be eligible for UPK, your child must turn 4 on or before December 1, 2025.

 Universal Pre-Kindergarten Full-Day Program

 The Saratoga Regional YMCA manages our UPK Programs in partnership with our school district.
 Certified UPK teachers provide a fun and safe learning experience to meet the needs of each child using the NYS Core Standards.
-The Full-day programs will be held at Caroline Street Elementary School, Division Street Elementary School, Dorothy Nolan Elementary School, and Geyser Road Elementary School.
-The school day runs Monday-Friday from 8:30 a.m. – 2:30 p.m., following the SSCSD school calendar.
+The full-day programs will be held at Caroline Street Elementary School, Division Street Elementary School, and Dorothy Nolan Elementary School.
+The school day runs Monday-Friday from 9:30 a.m. – 2:30 p.m., following the SSCSD school calendar.
 Meals are provided by the school district unless families opt to provide food from home.

 LifeWorks Head Start Program